illinois-cs418/illinois-cs418.github.io/_assignments/mp4_modified.md

 rubric:
 -
     name: OBJ File Reader
-    points: 10
+    points: 5
     description: OBJ file for the teapot is parsed correctly and loaded into buffers -
     name: View
-    points: 5
+    points: 10
-    description: The view of the teapot shows the entire mesh and is non-distorted -
+    description: The view of the teapot shows the entire mesh and is non-distorted
-    name: Shading
-    points: 5
-    description: Phong shading and the Blinn-Phong reflection model are used and the teapot is well-lit
 -
     name: Generate Texture Coordinates
     points: 10
     description: Appropriate per-vertex texture coordinates are generated for the teapot

     name: Texture Mapping
-    points: 10
+    points: 15
-    description: Teapot is texture-mapped using an interesting image texture
+    description: Teapot is texture-mapped using an interesting image texture and shaded using the Phong or Blinn-Phong reflection model.
 -
     name: Model Rotation Using a Mouse
     points: 10